anthonyharley32/branching-llm/toadd.md

 [ ] when i come out of branch, scroll/load at branch point [ ] click chat input while prev chat loading
 [ ] netlify app redirect to main domain
-[ ] fix bug with multiple indicators on one line
 [ ] test to prod mode.
 [ ] Memories
 [ ] LaTeX not working.
-[ ] edit message from 2 lines to 1 line

 ==UPDATES==
 [ ] new chat small button opens sidebar.